Florence Simpson

-Dame Florence Edith Victoria Simpson, (née Way, formerly Leach; 9 October 1874 – 5 September 1956) was the senior female British Army officer during World War I and Controller in Chief, later President, Queen Mary's Army Auxiliary Corps (formerly the Women's Army Auxiliary Corps).
+Dame Florence Edith Victoria Simpson, DBE (née Way, formerly Leach; 9 October 1874 – 5 September 1956) was the senior female British Army officer during World War I and Controller-in-Chief, later President, of the Queen Mary's Army Auxiliary Corps (formerly the Women's Army Auxiliary Corps).

-Personal life and death
+Personal life

 Florence Edith Victoria Way was born on 9 October 1874, the daughter of Colonel Wilfred FitzAlan Way and his wife, Henrietta Mary (née Ross).

 She married firstly on 3 December 1895, Captain (later Brigadier-General) Henry Edmund Burleigh Leach.
-They divorced in May 1921.
-She married secondly, Ernest Percy Simpson, a widower with two daughters in 1922.
+They divorced in 1920.
+She married secondly, Ernest Percy Simpson, a widower with two daughters, in 1922.
 There were no children from either marriage.
 Her second husband died in 1925.

-In retirement, Dame Florence Simpson lived with her stepdaughters for many years in South Africa.
+In retirement, Dame Florence lived with her stepdaughters for many years in South Africa.
 She died at a clinic in Arlesheim, Switzerland on 5 September 1956, aged 81.

 Career

+Women's Legion

 Her career began in 1915 when she volunteered as a cook in the Women's Legion, an organisation founded by Lady Londonderry to provide "a capable and efficient body of women whose services could be offered to the state to take the place of men needed in the firing line or in other capacities".

 She became Commandant of the Military Cookery section of the Legion, taking on more and more catering for the Army.
+In February 1917 she was appointed Controller of Cooks.
+On 2 December 1916, she was reported to be visiting Officer's Clubs in France in her capacity as Controller of Cooks.

+Women's Army Auxiliary Corps (WAAC)

-In February 1917 she was appointed Controller of Cooks and seven months later brought all 7000 Women's Legion cooks and waitresses into the Women's Army Auxiliary Corps, which had been formed earlier that year.
+Seven months later, she brought all 7,000 Women's Legion cooks and waitresses into the Women's Army Auxiliary Corps, which had been formed earlier that year.
 Later she was appointed Controller of Recruiting for the WAAC and appointed Commander of the Order of the British Empire (CBE) in 1918.

-In February 1918, she became Chief Controller of the WAAC at the War Office and five months later was promoted to Controller-in-Chief (Major-General), becoming the senior officer of 57,000 women serving at home and overseas.
-The Corps name was changed to Queen Mary's Army Auxiliary Corps, of which she was elected president.
+In February 1918, she became Chief Controller of the WAAC at the War Office and five months later was promoted to Controller-in-Chief with the rank of Major-General, becoming the senior officer of 57,000 women serving at home and overseas.
+The Corps name was changed to Queen Mary's Army Auxiliary Corps, of which she was elected President.

+The Queen Mary's Army Auxiliary Corps Old Comrades Association was established in December 1919 and Florence became the Association's President.
+The first issue of the Association's Gazette was published in July 1920.

 She retired from the QMAAC in 1920.